Mandaris-LLC/react-native-navigation-full-circle/README.md

 ### Styles

-Note:  properties who begin with 'navBar' in v1 are now named 'topBar' to avoid confusion with the android native bottom nav bar.
+Note:  v1 properties with names beginning with 'navBar' are replaced in v2 with properties beginning with 'topBar' to avoid confusion with the Android native bottom nav bar.

 |                       | v1  | v2 iOS | v2 Android |
 |-----------------------|-----|--------|------------|